IndieWebCamp

-IndieWebCamp is a technology BarCamp that was founded in Portland, Oregon and has since been held all over the world, including at the offices of the New York Times and in Brighton, England.
-It describes itself as a 2-day creator camp focused on growing the independent web, and spawned the IndieWeb movement.
+IndieWebCamp is a two-day unconference for independent web creators and publishers, founded in 2011 in Portland, Oregon.
+It is part of the broader IndieWeb movement, which encourages people to own their content and identities on their own websites.
+Since its inception, IndieWebCamp has been held in multiple cities across the United States and Europe, including Brighton, Berlin, Amsterdam, and New York City, as well as in hybrid and online formats since 2020.

 The event was founded by Tantek Çelik, Amber Case, Crystal Beasley and Aaron Parecki, with an aim to empower everyone to publish to their own websites, while still reaching their contacts on "silo" sites like Twitter and Facebook.

 While the attendees of the original events were largely technologists; journalists, bloggers and media professionals have begun to attend in order to gain greater control over their own content online.

 IndieWebCamp 2014

 IndieWebCamp 2014 was held simultaneously in Portland, OR, New York, NY, and Berlin, Germany.
-Attendees spoke to each other over WebRTC video chat, and collaborated on hackathon projects.
+Attendees spoke to each other over WebRTC video chat and collaborated on hackathon projects.

+Subsequent events

+IndieWebCamp has continued annually since 2014, expanding internationally and incorporating online participation.
+According to the official IndieWeb events archive, recent camps include: